Mikehope254/Cyfrin-Updraft-Course/Solidity Smart Contract Development/4. AI Prompting/AI Prompting.md

 4. Google the exact error - A problem you're having is likely to have been faced by someone else.
 Leverage search engines to find past solutions

-5. Make Accounts on Stack Exchange and Peeranha - These communities are invaluable to assist with Web3 software engineering and coding problems.
+5. Make Accounts on Stack Exchange and Peera - These communities are invaluable to assist with Web3 software engineering and coding problems.
 Use them.

 6. Post Issues on GitHub/Git - Interacting with the community is an integral part of the Web3 and software development communities.
 Open source projects allow the submission of `Issues` and `Pull Requests` on GitHub.
 Be respectful, but if you're unable to find answers, or believe you're hitting a bug in a protocol - creating issues is a great way to bring these problems to a project's attention.

-> Be sure to search for already open issues before submitting a new one to an open source project
+> Be sure to search for already open issues before submitting a new one to an open source project.

-If you don't have any experience with GitHub, don't worry.
-Our next lesson will be going over the set up of an account to get you started.

-And, as ChatGPT would say "Keep hopping through the code, and until next time, stay ribbeting, my fellow blockchaineers!" 🤦‍♂️😬
+***

+# Triage

+To get the most out of this course's tools and techniques, we've got some tips and tricks for you.
+In this lesson, we'll go over some recommended best practices:

+## Limit Self-Triage Time
+When encountering an error, limit your troubleshooting time to 15-20 minutes.
+For example, if you are trying to compile `PriceConverter.sol` and keep receiving an error indicating a missing argument, spend a limited amount of time attempting to solve it on your own.
+If you can't resolve it after 15-20 minutes, copy the error message and use your resources to ask for help.

+## Utilize AI Wisely
+While AI tools like ChatGPT can be very helpful, it's important not to rely on them entirely.
+It's crucial to learn the material yourself first and recognize when AI makes mistakes, also known as hallucinations.
+For instance, if you ask ChatGPT about [Foundry](https://getfoundry.sh/introduction/installation/#using-foundryup), it might provide inaccurate information because it may not be trained on it.
+Always verify AI responses with additional research.

+## Engage with Forums
+When you're stuck on an issue you can't solve, you can visit forum platforms like Stack Exchange or [Peera](https://app.peera.ai/) to ask questions, help others, and learn collaboratively.
+Ensure your questions are well-formatted using Markdown to improve clarity and the chances of getting helpful responses.
+If you need guidance on how to format questions, use AI to ask examples of well-formatted queries.

+## GitHub Issues
+If you can't get help elsewhere, you can open an Github Issue in the [GitHub's Issue Tracker](https://github.com/Cyfrin/remix-fund-me-cu/issues?q=is%3Aissue).
+This section allows you to interact with the developer community, report bugs, and suggest enhancements.
+Remember to always search within existing issues before posting to avoid duplicates.

+GitHub is essential for sharing, writing, and interacting with fellow developers, as well as accessing and contributing to code.
+We will use it as a portfolio for our projects throughout the courses.
+This portfolio will become very valuable when applying for jobs, because it easily showcase your coding skills and contributions to open-source projects.